BetterToken/info_bettertoken/src/farming/note_of_importance.md

->Note of importance: The simulations are purely based on what could happen.
-The simulations featured throughout this wiki should not be considered advice for investment.
-BetterToken follows the beliefs of ThreeFold Foundation that the TF Token value should not be based on speculation or velocity.
-And people that buy it should buy it only when they are 100% behind the cause.

 > The TFT is meant to be value of exchange on the TFGrid.the TFTs are not an investment instrument, TFTs are used to buy and sell IT capacity.